rozachatz/CashFlowz/README.md

 ## Introduction

-CashFlowz is a Java application for seamless and secure financial transactions 💸 .
+CashFlowz is a Java application for seamless and secure financial transfers 💸 .

 ## API Documentation